June 8: New Orleans — Zurich, Switzerland

-- Bags packed and spirits high, we depart New Orleans for our overnight flight to Brussels, Belgium.
+- Bags packed and spirits high, we depart New Orleans for our overnight flight to Zurich, Switzerland.

 June 9-10: Swiss Alps, Switzerland

-- Alpine foothills soon appear on the horizon and grow ever taller as we continue our eastward route.
-Soon the grandeur of the Alps welcomes us to our Swiss destination.
-Our stay in Switzerland includes plenty of time for us to explore picturesque Alpine villages with wooden chalets surrounded by breathtaking scenery.
+- Our stay in Switzerland includes plenty of time for us to explore picturesque Alpine villages with wooden chalets surrounded by breathtaking scenery.
 See for yourself the spectacular view of the snow-capped Alps from the top of the Bernese Oberland.
 Yes, you will see snow in June!

 - Across the fertile Valley of the Po, we coach to waterborne Venice.
 If there is a more romantic spot on earth, humankind has yet to find it.
 There is only one Venice–enchanted city of 117 islands, 150 canals, and 400 bridges in a crescent-shaped lagoon.
 We will see the gilded splendor of St. Mark’s and the Palace of the Doges, with time to enjoy the boutiques around the Square.
 We can explore the interior of St. Mark’s Basilica, rich with multicolored marbles and mosaics.
 You may want to take a romantic gondola ride under the Bridge of Sighs or pass “Golden House” palace on the Grand Canal.